MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 ## Create a measure

 This section walks you through creating a measure from scratch.
 You can build measures with data from multiple data sources that are connected through the Customer entity.
+Some [service limits](service-limits.md) apply.

 1. In audience insights, go to **Measures**.